flux-framework/flux-core/doc/man1/flux-cron.rst

 EXTRA OPTIONS section.

 Commands are normally executed immediately on the interval or event trigger for which they are configured.
-However, if the :option:`--sync-event` option is active on the cron module, tasks execution will be deferred until the next synchronization event.
+However, if the :option:`sync` option is active on the cron module, tasks execution will be deferred until the next synchronization event.
 See the documentation above for :program:`flux cron sync` for more information.